Goshen College has been recognized as a leader in the field of sustainability among small liberal arts colleges.

 We are a community of scholars committed to working for restorative and hope-filled solutions to our world’s sustainability challenges.
 We are looking for students who share our passion for restoring right relationships with each other and creation.
 We hope you join us.

 We offer majors in environmental & marine science, sustainability management, sustainability studies and sustainable food systems!
 Also, check out our master’s program and more!

-In recent years we have taken numerous steps to reduce our carbon footprint: converting 20 percent of lawn space to native plants and prairie restoration, building a solar hot water collection system for our Recreation-Fitness Center, and purchasing 100 percent of campus electricity from renewable sources.
+In recent years we have taken numerous steps to reduce our carbon footprint: converting 20 percent of lawn space to native plants and prairie restoration, adding a huge solar array to the roof of the Recreation-Fitness Center, and purchasing 100 percent of campus electricity from renewable sources.
 And that’s just the tip of the iceberg.

 At Goshen College, students have initiated all sorts of green projects on campus.
 Join our environmental club, EcoPax, volunteer with our student-led composting program, plants trees on campus, research with the Algae Town project, oversee controlled burns of the campus’s native prairies, and much more!

 News & Features

 Unless you’ve had your head buried in the sand this summer, you’ve probably heard of the Merlin Bird ID App.
 It’s a creation of the Cornell Lab of Ornithology that allows you to identify birds you see or hear, with ease.
 Over the course of this year, it’s been downloaded by millions of people who use it to identify thousands of species of birds based on their song.
 And the man behind the app is 2006 Goshen College graduate named Drew Weber.